The distance spectrum of the bipartite double cover of strongly regular graphs: Main results

-In the sequel, we want to focus on $k$-regular graphs of diameter 2.
+In the rest of the paper, we want to focus on $k$-regular graphs of diameter 2.
 It is easy to check that if $k=2$, then there are only two 2-regular graphs $C_4$ and $C_5$ of diameter 2.
-Hence, in the rest of the paper we assume that $k \geq 3.$\\ A graph $G=(V,E)$ is said to be $irreducible$ if for every pair of distinct vertices $v$ and $w$ we have $N(x) \neq N(w)$, where $N(v)$ denotes the set of neighbors of the vertex $v$ in $G$ [16,24].
-In other words, the graph $G$ is irreducible if for every pair of vertices $v$ and $w$ when $v \neq w$, then there is a vertex $u$ in $G$ such that $u$ is adjacent to $v$ but $u$ is not adjacent to $w$.
+Hence, in the sequel we assume that $k \geq 3.$\\ A graph $G=(V,E)$ is said to be $irreducible$ if for every pair of distinct vertices $v$ and $w$ in $G$ we have $N(x) \neq N(w)$, where $N(v)$ denotes the set of neighbors of the vertex $v$ in $G$ [17,25].
+In other words, the graph $G$ is irreducible if for every pair of vertices $v$ and $w$ when $v \neq w$, then there is a vertex $u$ in $G$ such that $u$ is adjacent to $v$ ($w$) but $u$ is not adjacent to $w$ ($v$).
 For instance, the cycle $C_n$, $n \neq 4$ is an irreducible graph but the complete bipartite graph $K_{n,n}, n\geq 2$ is not irreducible.
-If the graph $G$ is not irreducible, we say that it is $reducible.$ \begin{lem} Let $G=(V,E)$ be a $k$-regular irreducible graph of order $n$ with diameter $2$ in which each pair of adjacent vertices has no common neighbor.
+If the graph $G$ is not irreducible, we say that it is $reducible.$ \begin{lem} Let $G=(V,E)$ be a $k$-regular irreducible graph of order $n$ with diameter $2$ in which each pair of adjacent vertices have no common neighbor.
 Let $A$ be an adjacency matrix of $G$.
 Let $D$ be the distance matrix of $B(G)$, where $B(G)$ is the bipartite double cover of $G$.
 Then $D$ can be written in the following form

 where

 \end{lem} \begin{proof} Let $V=\{v_1,v_2,\dots, v_n \}$ and $A$ be the adjacency matrix of the graph $G$ in which the rows and columns are indexed by the set $V.$ Let $P_i=\{ (v_1,i),\dots,$ $(v_n,i) \}$, $i \in \{ 0,1 \}$.
 Thus $W=P_0 \cup P_1$ is the vertex-set of $B=B(G)$, the bipartite double cover of $G$.
 Hence, by Proposition 2.1, $B$ has an adjacency matrix of the form,